 - Mitochondrial DNA

 - Toxins that are detrimental on a cellular level

 - Antioxidants for skin and collagen stimulators

-As always, our mission is to discover the “trigger” of the underlying cause of skin conditions, such as acne, and manage the underlying cause, not just the symptoms whenever possible.
+As always, Crystal Cove Dermatology’s mission is to discover the “trigger” of the underlying cause of skin conditions, such as acne, and manage the underlying cause, not just the symptoms whenever possible.